gyenabubakar/react-parcel-app-boilerplate/README.md

 # react-parcel-app-boilerplate

-These are starter files for creating a React app using [Parcel](https://parceljs.org/), the zero-configuration JavaScript application bundler.
+These are starter files for creating a React app using [Parcel](https://parceljs.org/), the zero-configuration web application bundler.

 ---